Installing Herringbone Floors

 At this point all the boards will be installed larger then the actual installation area.
 After all the boards are installed, we will come back and re-measure the area to mark the floor and make it square in the work area.
 Then the floor will be cut square to size with a circular saw with the use of a straight edge to guide the cutting.

 Picture six shows the completed herringbone floor after it was marked and cut square in the area.
-This installation will have 2 rows of wider pine running around the herringbone as a border.
+This installation will have two rows of wider pine running around the herringbone as a border.
 The first outside row of the border is shown installed here.
 This was done purposely so we could custom cut and fit the second inside row to the square edges of the outside border and the finished floor.

 You'll notice 1/2" plywood scraps next to the walls used for expansion spacing.
 Baseboard will be installed later to cover this large but essential expansion space.